-The Alan and Barbara Mirken Department of Neurology at Beth Israel Medical Center is a world-renowned leader in adult and pediatric neurology.
+The Alan and Barbara Mirken Department of Neurology at Mount Sinai Beth Israel is a world-renowned leader in adult and pediatric neurology.
 Led by Susan Bressman, MD, the Mirken Department’s highly trained, board-certified NYC neurologists are experts in the diagnosing and treatment of brain disorders and diseases of the nervous system, including all the major subspecialty areas of neurology.

 The department is multidisciplinary by nature and believes a patient-centered, compassionate, and proactive approach is just as important as clinical excellence and groundbreaking research.
 Sub-specialties include:

 All of these link to the sub page content below except for the epilepsy sites.

 - Pediatric epilepsy